esotka/ZosteraSNPs/README.md

 # ZosteraSNPs

-This is the plant trait and SNP dataset for Zostera marina
+This is the plant trait and SNP dataset for Zostera marina Updated Dec 30 2023

 ### map of sites and geographic distances
 ***R/SiteMaps.R***
 ***data/NSDE41661/***
 ***output/GeographicDistanceIndiv.csv***